luckplat/PicoWinder-FFB-PRO/README.md

 The upstream project established the fundamental RP2040 hardware interface, SideWinder communication and USB HID / PID implementation on which this work is based.

-PicoWinder FFB PRO should therefore be understood as a **continuation and extensively debugged development of PicoWinder**, not as an unrelated project.
+PicoWinder FFB PRO is therefore a **continuation and extensively debugged development of PicoWinder**, not an unrelated project.

 Full credit for the original PicoWinder work remains with Nolan Nicholson.